 Each year, she forces herself to sign up for races in the winter — including 5Ks and half-marathons — so she will have to run outside to train.
 With a goal in sight, somehow, it boosts her motivation and bravery to battle the cold.
 “It seems counter-intuitive for someone that hates the cold to go outside to run in the dead of winter, but I also warm up really quickly once I get moving, and it really helps,” she shares.
 “It helps me beat the cabin fever while also getting a much-needed boost of vitamin D and endorphins.”

-If it is far too cold to even let any of the outside breezes indoors, consider purchasing a UV lamp, like this one, that could mimic the sun’s rays for much-needed vitamin D.
+If it is far too cold to even let any of the outside breezes indoors, consider purchasing a UV lamp that could mimic the sun’s rays for much-needed vitamin D.

 For most folks who can’t seem to muster up the motivation to do much of anything during the winter, the thought of leaving is just as painful as the act itself.
 That’s why Davidson says having a go-to restaurant or bar can be a smart way to trick yourself into making a “commitment” to be social.
 She and her partner discovered a cool happy hour down the block from their home, and they make a point to visit at least once a week to catch up, unwind and well, get out of the house.
 “If you have the luxury of eating away from home a few nights a month, do it.
 Even a slight change of scenery can help,” she recommends.

 If you are not a big drinker, consider joining a club or a volunteer group that meets weekly, giving you a real purpose to leave.
 (And even better: people who are counting on you, which makes it more likely you will make the meetup!)